Fire and rescue services

 When you arrive, authorities will stamp your passport.
 This may be inspected by immigration authorities when you leave.

-If you plan to leave Brazil and return during your trip, get an exit stamp in your passport from Brazilian immigration when you leave.
+If you plan to leave Brazil and return during your trip, ensure you get entry and exit stamps in your passport from Brazilian immigration authorities, especially when crossing land borders.

 You may need a valid yellow fever vaccination certificate to enter Brazil.
-Some airlines may want to see one when you leave.
+Some airlines may want to see a copy when you depart to Australia or other countries.

 Find out about returning to Australia after exposure to yellow fever.